SS47816/ARC-Starter-Cookbook/Xavier_Setup_Guide.md

 * A Host PC with Ubuntu 18.04/16.04
 * An entire Nvidia AGX Xavier Developer Kit Set (Standard Version)
-* An Ethernet Cable
 * A HDMI Cable
 * A Monitor, a set of Mouse plus Keyboard for the Xavier
-* Internet Connection (with a Internet Router/Port nearby)
+* Internet Connection (with a Internet Router/Port nearby), with An Ethernet Cable or a Wifi card to plug into a M2 connector or a wifi dongle